How to Sell Structured Settlement in Cook County, Illinois

 In Cook County, Illinois, this process must be handled through the Cook County Circuit Court, which serves as the primary venue for structured settlement transfer approvals in the county.
 The court follows 215 Ill.
 Comp.
 Stat.
 153/1 to 153/35 and maintains specific local procedures to ensure all transfers comply with both state and county requirements.

-Cook County Specific Answer
+Cook County specific answer

 Cook County Circuit Court serves Illinois' most populous county and the Chicago City area.
 Handling the highest volume of structured settlement transfer cases in the state.